 The SPCPD operates 24 hours a day, 365 days a year on the Levelland Campus.
-SPCPD authorized strength is nine (9) total personnel: eight (8) sworn police officers covering the Levelland campus and the Reese and Lubbock centers, and one parking ticket writer who is located on the Levelland Campus.
-The Plainview Center is covered by police officers contracted to provide coverage.
+SPCPD authorized strength is ten (10) total personnel: these consist of a mix between sworn police officers and security guards covering the Levelland campus and Lubbock locations and one parking ticket writer who is located on the Levelland Campus.
+The Plainview Center is covered by security guards.
 The Department's police officers are peace officers as defined under Article 2.12 of the Texas Code of Criminal Procedure and are fully empowered by the State as peace officers.
 The Department's police officers are armed and have the same authority to detain and arrest as municipal police officers.
 SPCPD operates under Sec.
 51.203 of the Texas Education Code.
-SPCPD also utilizes Security Guards to assist in campus coverage.